StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 ---
 # Generalizing +

-In simplified version, the dot product is incrementally computed as:
+In our simplified version, the dot product is incrementally computed:

 ```julia
 child_dot = parent_dot + weights[fork_index]
 ```

-Can replace + with any doubly bijective reducer, $β$:
+We can replace + with any doubly bijective reducer, $β$:

 ```julia
 child_fld = β(parent_fld, weights[fork_index])
 ```

-- Left-fold by $β$ over the weights modulated by task ID bits
+- Left-fold by $β$ over the weights, modulated by task ID bits

 ---
 # Generalized proof

+Collision resistance with interleaved main RNG usage

-Suppose two different tasks have the same reduction value
+- Suppose two different tasks have the same reduction value
 - Can rewind through indices where task ID bits are equal
   - because $s \mapsto β(s, w)$ is bijective

-- Can also rewind through matching usages of the main RNG
+- Can also rewind through matching usages of main RNG
   - because main RNG advance function is bijective

 ---
 # Generalized proof

-Reduces to one of two possible situations:
+Reduces to one of two possible situations...

-- Both tasks are forked from parents with different weights
+- Both tasks are forked from parents with different weights:
   - $β(s_1, w_1) = β(s_2, w_2)$ where $w_1 ≠ w_2$

-- One task is forked from its parent, other just used main RNG
+- One task is forked from its parent, other just used main RNG:
   - $β(s_1, w_1) = α(s_2)$ where $α$ is the main RNG transition

 ---